clc3-CloudComputing/jku-ws23/2 Continuous Integration/exercise 2.2/README.md

 # Exercise 2.2: Build and push a Container Image to DockerHub

 In this exercise, you will integrate DockerHub into the CI workflow to push an image to your DockerHub account.
-Therefore, a Dockerfile needs to be added to the repository, and the steps to build, tag, and push an image need to be extended to the Travis pipeline.
+Therefore, a Dockerfile needs to be added to the repository, and the steps to build, tag, and push an image need to be extended to the GitHub Action workflow.

 ## Requirements